SoftEngUniNA-Amato-Ruggiero/DietiEstates-Backend/README.md

 ## Profiles
 - Development profile (default)
-  - Uses an in-memory H2 database
+  - Uses an in-memory H2 database which defaults to url `h2:mem:`.
 - Production profile (`prod`)
-  - Uses a PostgreSQL database.
+  - Uses a PostgreSQL database which defaults to url `localhost:5432`.

 ## Configure environment variables
 - Rename the file `.env.example` to `.env` and set the `DB_PASSWORD` environment variable.
-The others are optional.
+Optionally you can set `DB_HOST` and `DB_PORT`.
-  - The database connection will default to url `localhost:5432` with username `admin` and database name `dietiestatesdb`.
+- The database connection will  with username `admin` and database name `dietiestatesdb`.

 ## On Windows
 - Build